DevCloudFE/ng-devui/devui/progress/doc/api-en.md

 export interface ShowContentConfig {
   showInnerContent?: boolean; // Indicates whether to display the text information on the progress bar.
 The default value is false. showOuterContent?: boolean; // Indicates whether to display the text information on the right of the progress bar.
-The default value is true.
+The default value is true. showCenterContent?: boolean; // Indicates whether to display the text information in the middle of the progress bar container.
+The line type needs to be manually enabled.
+The circle type is enabled by default.
 }
 ```